-During the second quarter of 2006, we agreed to terminate the lease between Chalmette and us and to transfer the real property assets and all rights attendant thereto (including insurance proceeds) of Chalmette to UHS in exchange and substitution for newly constructed real property assets owned by UHS ("Capital Additions") at Wellington Regional Medical Center ("Wellington"), The Bridgeway ("Bridgeway") and Southwest Healthcare System-Inland Valley Campus ("Inland Valley"), in satisfaction of the obligations under the Chalmette lease.
-The exchange and substitution package, which has an estimated total value of approximately \$25 million, was completed during the third quarter of 2006 and includes the following Capital Additions, as defined in the Master Lease Document, by and among us and certain subsidiaries of UHS, dated December 24, 1986 (the "Master Lease"), which were recently constructed on, or adjacent to, facilities already owned by us as well as a Capital Addition at Inland Valley which is currently under construction and expected to be completed by the end of 2006.
-Since the estimated total value of the substitution package is expected to exceed the FMV of Chalmette, the excess amount will be paid to UHS in cash upon completion of the Inland Valley Capital Additions.
-UHS is obligated to complete the Inland Valley Capital Addition.
-To accomplish the exchange and substitution, on April 24, 2006, we entered into an Asset Exchange and Substitution Agreement with UHS and certain subsidiaries.
+During the third quarter of 2006, we completed the previously disclosed asset exchange and substitution pursuant to the Asset Exchange and Substitution Agreement with UHS that we entered into on April 24, 2006 whereby we agreed to terminate the lease between us and Chalmette and to transfer the real property assets and all rights attendant thereto (including insurance proceeds) of Chalmette to UHS in exchange and substitution for newly constructed real property assets owned by UHS ("Capital Additions") at Wellington Regional Medical Center ("Wellington"), The Bridgeway ("Bridgeway") and Southwest Healthcare System-Inland Valley Campus ("Inland Valley"), in satisfaction of the obligations under the Chalmette lease.
+The Capital Additions consist of properties which were recently constructed on, or adjacent to, facilities already owned by us as well as a Capital Addition at Inland Valley which is currently under construction and expected to be completed during 2007.
+UHS is obligated to complete the Inland Valley Capital Addition or, subject to our approval, offer to either provide alternative substitution property or pay to us an amount in cash equal to the substitution value of the Capital Addition.
+Pursuant to section 1033(a)(1) of the Internal Revenue Code of 1986, as amended (the "IRC"), we will recognize no gain for federal income tax purposes based upon the transaction as agreed upon in the Asset Exchange and Substitution Agreement.